Invitation to be interviewed by

 Here is the process for

-doing a video interview via Skype or Google Hangouts.
+doing a video interview via Google Hangouts.
 This is a very convenient

 process that you can do from the comfort of your home or office (perhaps